 Spouses/civil partners are not liable for CAT on inheritances from each other.
 You should apply to the Capital Taxes Office of the Revenue Commissioners for a letter of clearance.

 If you think the deceased person may have had a dormant bank account, you should contact the financial institution at which the account was held.
-If that financial institution no longer exists and you want to find out where to make your enquiry or claim, you should contact the Irish Bankers' Federation/Irish Mortgage Association.
+If that financial institution no longer exists and you want to find out where to make your enquiry or claim, you should contact the Banking and Payments Federation Ireland (BPFI).
 Find out more about dormant accounts here.

 For accounts in one name only: